mcgarrah/mcgarrah.github.io/_posts/2023-08-22-homelab-sfp-plus-networking.md

 Next is a relatively cheap at a couple hundred dollars switch with likely a low number of SFP+ ports.
 This is ~$200-$500 with anywhere from 2 to 16 ports at 10Gbps.
 Often switches with 10Gbps advertised only have one or two ports at that speed so shop carefully.
 You still have the cost of the NICs and cabling but only need one port on the NIC.

 Lastly, you could go all in with an enterprise switch like the HP ProCurve 5406zl which is a module hosting monster of a switch.
 These are massively upgradable but come with a lot of complexity to setup and manage.
-They are also incrediably loud (indended for server rooms) and suck a ton of power which generates lots of heat (thermal load).
+They are also incrediably loud (intended for server rooms) and suck a ton of power which generates lots of heat (thermal load).
 These are getting cheaper but are heavy to ship and still usually several hundred dollars with modules that can cost thousands.
-Don't expect a warantee on these as they are being pushed out of enterprise usage as end of life.
+Don't expect a warranty on these as they are being pushed out of enterprise usage as end of life.

 1. Point to Point network

-if you buy Dual port NICs then you can run a ring network between each node as Direct connections. it complicates your network config but worth it.
+If you buy Dual port NICs then you can run a ring network between each node as direct connections.
+It significantly complicates your network config but may be worth it for the cost savings depending on your budget.

 2. Switched network